India frustrations send some foreign firms packing

 Many foreign companies in other sectors have seen their India plans thwarted by sluggish or inconsistent policymaking under the embattled government of Prime Minister Manmohan Singh.

-The list of companies to leave India includes telecoms carriers Etisalat (ETEL.AD) of Abu Dhabi and Bahrain Telecommunications Co BTEL.BH, whose licences were among those ordered cancelled by the Supreme Court amid a corruption probe.
+The list of companies to leave India includes telecoms carriers Etisalat (ETEL.AD) of Abu Dhabi and Bahrain Telecommunications Co BTEL.BH, whose licences were among those ordered cancelled by an Indian court amid a corruption probe.

 Another firm, Norway's state-backed Telenor (TEL.OL), which has invested roughly $2.5 billion in India and had its licences ordered cancelled, has threatened to pull out but is lobbying through diplomatic channels for favourable rules and to lower the price of airwaves to be auctioned.